-During 2023-2024, the account received £698,687 of donations and bequests (2022-2023: £47,249) and no dividends from gilt holdings (2022-2023: nil).
+In total for the year, the Donations and Bequests Account received £585,112,933 of cash donations and bequests (2023-2024: £698,687) and £10,549,394 of dividends from gilt holdings (2023-2024: nil).
 The cash received during the year was held on account at the Bank of England.
-Cash in this account at the Bank of England was used to purchase nil gilts (2022-2023: £808,483 gilt purchases), which were subsequently cancelled.
+Cash in this account at the Bank of England is used to purchase gilts for subsequent cancellation.
 The CRND purchases gilts from time to time when it is considered most beneficial for reducing the national debt.
+During the year, £585,747,364 of 3.5% Treasury Gilt 2025 was purchased for subsequent cancellation (2023-2024: no gilts were purchased).

 Historically, the CRND has purchased undated government securities into the Donations and Bequests Account for cancellation.
 Following HM Treasury's decision to redeem all outstanding undated government securities, the remaining undated government securities were redeemed on 6 July 2015.
 This caused the CRND to purchase fixed term government securities subsequent to this date.
-Since the cancellation of these fixed term government securities would affect various market indices, from 6 July 2015 CRND has purchased gilts with a view to cancelling them only on maturity date.
+Since the cancellation of these fixed term government securities market indices, from 6 July 2015 CRND has purchased gilts with a view to cancelling them on maturity date or the next suitable opportunity, if earlier.